HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-14 Session 1 (1h)

 Learned and took notes on BLE packet formats based on information from the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).

+## 2024-02-15 Session 1 (2h)

+Read up on details on BLE advertising in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
+Then also looked into use cases for BLE technology and took some notes on this topic.